onqtam/headjack/docs/why/1_MEDIA.md

 > "The great algorithm to remember in dealing with this tendency is simple: an idea or a fact is not worth more merely because it’s easily available to you." - [Charlie Munger](https://www.goodreads.com/quotes/7264450-the-great-algorithm-to-remember-in-dealing-with-this-tendency)

+> "What is right is not always popular and what is popular is not always right." - [Albert Einstein](https://www.goodreads.com/quotes/67533-what-is-right-is-not-always-popular-and-what-is)

 > "While the application of supernormal stimuli to our eating choices or mating choices is certainly destructive, the use of supernormal stimuli in social media is particularly risky.
 This is because supernormal stimuli in social media directly undermine our capacity for individual and collective intelligence." - [What is the problem with social media? by Jordan Hall](https://medium.com/deep-code/what-is-the-problem-with-social-media-5ec873f7a738#:~:text=while%20the%20application,and%20collective%20intelligence.)